As parents getting a divorce in Pennsylvania, you'reprobably worried sick about what your divorce will do to your kids.

 In addition to the standard as well as extraordinary costs associated with raising children, you and your spouse will also need to discuss and come to agreement on:

-- Who will pay for their health insurance;
+- Which party will pay for their health care coverage;

 - Who takes the kids as a tax deduction;

-- Whether or not to get life insurance to cover the children's expenses should one of you pre-decease the other before they are emancipated;
+- Whether or not to get life insurance to cover the children's expenses should one party pre-decease the other before the kids are emancipated;

 - How to pay for college;

-- And how long child support will last as depending on your unique situation, it may continue on past the normal age of emancipation.
+- And how long child support will last as depending on your unique circumstances or situation, it may continue on past the normal age of emancipation.

 Suddenly, the PA child support guidelines aren't so comprehensive!